rifaterdemsahin/PolicyManagement/Journey/1_reach_policy.md

     - `kubectl apply -f role.yaml` 📄
     - `kubectl apply -f rolebinding.yaml` 📄
 2. **NetworkPolicy Testing** (Front to BackEnd)
-- kubectl auth can-i get pods --as=system:serviceaccount:default:dev-user
+- kubectl auth can-i get pods --as=system:serviceaccount:default:dev-user >>> more likely to be automated.

+>>> also See it with manual wget as well >>> closer to prototype situation

 Cluster Wide Policy Versus Pod Wide is Different